linyuanshen114/VP-WBT/README.md

 For ease to use, the Julia version is coming soon.
 The Julia version of [VPMR](https://github.com/HPMolSim/SumOfExpVPMR.jl) by X.Z.Gao is available here.

+## Requirements

+- MATLAB R2020b or newer is recommended.
+- ⚠️[The Multiprecision Computing Toolbox](https://www.advanpix.com/) must be installed and added to your MATLAB path before running the app.
+- App Designer must be available (included in recent versions of MATLAB).

 ## Installation

-Follow the steps below to install the `VP-WBT.mlappinstall` app in MATLAB.
+Follow the steps below to install the `VP_WBT.mlappinstall` app in MATLAB.

 ### 1. Download from GitHub

 - Go to the [Releases](https://github.com/linyuanshen114/VP-WBT/releases) page of this repository.
-- Download the file named `VP-WBT.mlappinstall`.
+- Download the file named `VP_WBT.mlappinstall`.

 Alternatively, you can click the green **Code** button and download the entire repository as a ZIP file, then extract it and find the `.mlappinstall` file.